 The holidays can pose challenges no matter where you are on your cancer journey.
+Unfortunately, cancer doesn’t take off for the holidays or during a pandemic.
 Here are tips and resources that may help you navigate the season.

 Be prepared and plan ahead

 Prioritize the activities and events that are most important to you.
 Plan out what you may need to do or get to make your schedule successful.
 Be realistic about what you can do.
 Don’t overbook your calendar or try to do too much.